-Problem of control group.
-The recruitment procedure of the intervention and control group was not based on randomization.
-Instead, we applied a sequential group design in which the control group consisted of patients who attended the study clinic from November 2005 until March 2006.
-The program MoVo-LISA was implemented beginning with an introductory seminary for all therapeutic staff only after the last patient of the control group had left the clinic.
-Afterwards the intervention group was recruited from May until August 2006.
+Control group.
+A major threat to the internal validity of the findings originates from the nonrandomized design of the study.
+In investigations like the one we have presented in this paper the recruitment procedure of the intervention and control group can not be based - at reasonable costs - on randomization because the intervention consists of a change of the whole institution with all staff (creating a "MoVo climate" in the clinic).
+A randomized assignment of patients to different treatment conditions within the same time period therefore is not possible.
+For this reason we applied a sequential group design in which the control group and intervention group were recruited consecutively (November 2005 until March 2006 and May until July 2006, respectively).
 Both groups were selected according to the same procedures and criteria, the only difference lies in the period of observation or intervention.
-Although at the t1-assessment both groups turned out to be highly comparable with regard to socio-demographic and psychological characteristics, it is possible that the different periods of observation or intervention may have had a systematic impact on the findings.
-It could be that the difference between the groups - for instance 6 weeks after discharge (t3) - is partly due to seasonal factors.
+Although at the t1-assessment both groups turned out to be highly comparable with regard to socio-demographic variables (Table 1) and psychological characteristics (Göhner et al., in press), it is possible that the different periods of observation or intervention may have had a systematic impact on the findings.
+It could be that the difference between the groups - for instance 6 weeks after discharge (see Figure 3a + 3b) - is partly due to seasonal factors.
 One may contend that MoVo-LISA participants became more active because it was summer when they left the clinic and it might be easier to start new activities at this time of the year.
-When the control group left the clinic in fall or winter, this could have been an unfavorable time to begin regular exercise.
-There are two arguments that speak against this "season-hypothesis": (1) There is no evidence that it is easier to start a new exercise behavior in summer than in fall or winter.
-(2) Even if there were such seasonal effects, they should show up in both groups in the form of delayed behavior patterns (i.e., there should be higher levels of physical exercise in both groups at those times of assessment that took place during the summer months).
-However, this is not the case.
-We therefore conclude that the findings were not substantially influenced by seasonal differences between the intervention and control group.
+When the control group left the clinic in fall or winter, this could have been an unfavourable time to begin regular exercise.
+However, there are two arguments that speak against this "season-hypothesis": (1) There is no (scientific or "every day") evidence that it is easier to start a new exercise behavior in summer than in fall or winter.
+Fitness centres do not report higher admission rates for summer than for winter months (DSSV, 2007).
+(2) Even if there were such seasonal effects, they should show up in both groups as distinctive behavior patterns (i.e., there should be higher levels of physical exercise in both groups at those times of assessment that took place during the summer months).
+However, our in-depth analyses - not reported here - did not identify such patterns.
+We therefore assume that the findings have not been substantially biased by seasonal factors.

-Problem of social desirability.
+Social desirability.
 One may argue that the observed intervention effects are biased by socially desired response tendencies that are stronger in the intervention than in the control group.
 The applied intervention activities (group meetings, one-on-one meeting, postal reminder, and telephone call) may have contributed to a special commitment to the study that could dispose intervention participants to report more "desired" results.
 We cannot completely rule out the occurrence of such a biased response.
-With the integration of MoVo-LISA as a normal part of usual care and not highlighting it as a special innovation of a research group, we tried to counteract this potential problem beforehand.
+With the integration of MoVo-LISA in the regular clinic programme and not highlighting it as a special innovation of a research group, we tried to counteract this potential problem beforehand.
+Furthermore, the almost identical means on the Pain Index for the intervention and control group at the end of the clinic stay (t2) (Figure 4) also suggest that social desirability effects in both groups are similar and therefore do not seriously threaten the internal validity of results.